Tips for Watching Macy’s Thanksgiving Day Parade in 2024

 Macy’s Thanksgiving Day Parade Route

-In 2023, the Macy’s Thanksgiving Day parade started at West 77th Street & Central Park West, though there is no public viewing at the official starting point.
+In 2024, the Macy’s Thanksgiving Day parade starts at West 77th Street & Central Park West, though there is no public viewing at the official starting point.
 Viewing starts at 75th Street, but only on the west side of the street.

 The Grandstand is located at Macy’s Herald Square, but only people with tickets are admitted to sit in the viewing area.
 If you’ve watched the parade on television, this is where the performances are filmed.
 Santa Claus brings up the rear, signaling the official start of the Christmas season in NYC and time to shop at Macy’s department store.